 Retail dealers need to be registered with the Louisiana Department of Revenue for the purpose of remitting sales tax on retail transactions and to remit the vapor product excise tax if they buy any non-tax-paid product.

 As a retail dealer, will I need to provide the Department a bond to be licensed to sell vapor products?

 A surety bond will not be required at this time of retail dealers selling vapor products.
 The Department will periodically review the sufficiency of whether a bond is needed and may require a retail dealer to furnish a bond in an amount that adequately protects the State from loss if the dealer fails to pay taxes.

 Retail dealers purchasing vapor products from someone other than a Louisiana authorized tobacco wholesaler are required to complete Form R-5608, Tobacco Tax Return for Retail Dealers of Vapor Products.
 This form is to be submitted on a monthly basis and is due twenty (20) days after the end of the month covered by the report.
 The form is located at http://www.revenue.louisiana.gov/Forms/ForBusinesses.
-Registered wholesale dealers are to complete Form R-5604 -Tobacco Tax Return on a monthly basis.
+Registered wholesale dealers are to complete Form R-5604, Tobacco Tax Return on a monthly basis.
 The return is due twenty (20) days after the end of the month covered by the report.
 The form is mailed to all registered wholesale dealers.
 Individual consumers purchasing non-tax paid product through the mail/internet must complete Form R-5629, Consumer Excise Tax Return, located at http://www.revenue.louisiana.gov/Forms/ForBusinesses.